Physiotherapy Techniques and Approaches to Patient Treatment

 Most injuries, illnesses or disabilities do not only present difficulties when receiving a few hours of therapy.
 Outside of physiotherapy, we have that thing called ‘everyday life’!

-Unknowingly, our daily patterns can bring extra strain, stress and difficulties to our bodies.
-For long-term solutions, Physiotherapists must advise patients of underlying causes of their conditions or disorders.
+Unknowingly, our daily patterns can cause extra strain, stress, and difficulties for our bodies.
+For long-term solutions, Physiotherapists must advise patients of the underlying causes of their conditions or disorders.

-By understanding the full impact of how their condition affects activities and tasks; this advice allows for patients to better see where changes in their day-to-day patterns will help for quicker recovery and better prevention.
+Understanding the full impact of their condition on activities and tasks allows patients to see better where changes in their day-to-day patterns will help with quicker recovery and better prevention.

-By accessing physiotherapy advice and a dedicated physiotherapist, you’re able to have tailored guidance.
-You’re able to ask any questions (no matter how personal or embarrassing) and be safe in the knowledge that our physiotherapists are highly trained and providing a confidential service.
+Accessing physiotherapy advice and a dedicated physiotherapist can provide tailored guidance.
+You can ask any questions (no matter how personal or embarrassing) and be safe knowing that our physiotherapists are highly trained and provide a confidential service.

 Advice will come in many forms and topics but may include: